-This example shows you how to use Simulink® and Communications System Toolbox™ to read utility meters by processing Standard Consumption Message (SCM) or Interval Data Message (IDM) signals emitted by the meters.
-You can either use captured signals, or receive signals in real time using the Communication Systems Toolbox Support Package for RTL-SDR Radio.
+This example shows you how to use the Simulink® and the Communications Toolbox™ to read utility meters by processing Standard Consumption Message (SCM) or Interval Data Message (IDM) signals emitted by meters.
+You can either use recorded data from a file, or receive over-the-air signals in real time using the RTL-SDR Radio or ADALM-PLUTO Radio.

 To run this example using recorded data from a file , you need the following software:

 To receive signals in real time, you also need one of the following SDR devices and the corresponding support package Add-On:

 RTL-SDR radio and the corresponding software Communications Toolbox Support Package for RTL-SDR Radio

 ADALM-PLUTO radio and the corresponding software Communications Toolbox Support Package for ADALM-PLUTO Radio

 For a full list of Communications Toolbox supported SDR platforms, refer to Supported Hardware section of the Software Defined Radio (SDR) discovery page.

 For an introduction to the SCM/IDM signaling scheme and AMR technology for reading utility meters, refer to the Automatic Meter Reading Using MATLAB example.